House Democrats Are Prepared to Hold William Barr in Contempt of Congress. What Does That Mean?

 Under the contempt of Congress statute, a person found guilty of “willfully” failing to comply with a subpoena can be punished with imprisonment for up to one year and a maximum $1,000 fine.

 But it is unlikely that Barr will face criminal charges because neither a U.S. attorney nor the Department of Justice are expected to go forward in prosecuting the Attorney General, according to veterans of congressional investigations.
-A former counsel for House Speaker Nancy Pelosi tells TIME that failing criminal prosecution, Congress is likely to try to enforce the subpoena through a civil suit.
+A former House attorney tells TIME that failing criminal prosecution, Congress is likely to try to enforce the subpoena through a civil suit.
 What will happen next is unclear.

-“They may have to get the House to vote on contempt, file this case as well, and then we will see what happens,” the former counsel to Pelosi says.
+“They may have to get the House to vote on contempt, file this case as well, and then we will see what happens,” the attorney says.
 “The political pressure may be such because every poll we’ve seen shows the public is tremendously in favor of transparency.”
 A PBS News Hour/NPR/Marist poll found in March that about three-quarters of people said the full report should be released.

-In the past, the House has also used the no rarely invoked “inherent contempt” method.
+In the past, the House has also used the rarely invoked “inherent contempt” method.
 Lawmakers technically have the power to arrest and detain people who refuse to comply with subpoena requests, according to the Congressional Research Service.
 It’s an option that gives broader powers than the criminal contempt statute because it can also be used in response to actions that are seen as “obstructing” Congress’s legislative power.

 Lawmakers have largely abandoned the practice of using the “inherent contempt” option since the 1930s, but they still have the right to detain a person in an effort to speed up their access to the requested information.